 And so you let go.
 You release.

-No wonder floating is sometimes promoted as going back to that most primal of all feelings, the cosmic womb.
+No wonder a sensory deprivation tank experience is sometimes promoted as going back to that most primal of all feelings, the cosmic womb.

 And while being here it is not just the body that softens.

 The mind constantly calibrates its own position in relation to something else.
 Height in relation to the ground.
 Distance in relation to objects.
 Temperature in relation to your own heat production.
 Time in relation to events.
 And the list goes on.

 We only know what up, left, inside, etc. is, because we ourselves have a left side and an inside.